modelum/AgileSchemaEvolver/README.md

    ```

 # How to run workflows with Orion
 You need configure the codeql-config.yml.
-Yo need to create or add a Spring Boot project with Spring Data JPA, and then you can use the codeql-config.yml file to specify the code to analyze.
+Yo need to create or add a Spring Boot project with Spring Data JPA for later add this content to the repository, and then you can use the codeql-config.yml file to specify the code to analyze.
+If you want analyce all the repository you can use the wild card symbol.

 1. An orion file must be created and placed in the root of the repository, for example `Umugram.orion`.
    ```txt